marcoalc-uco/marcoalc-uco/README.md

 - 🧩 **Backend Development (Python / FastAPI)**
   Design and implementation of backend services using Python, FastAPI, and Pydantic, with a focus on RESTful APIs, data validation, business logic, and clean architecture principles.

+- 📑 **Data Engineering & Analysis**
+  Work with structured and unstructured datasets (CSV, JSON, SQL), focusing on ETL and processing for analytics and decision-making.

 - 🌐 **IoT System Architecture**
   Design and deployment of IoT systems using microcontrollers, MQTT communication, and cloud-based data integration.

-- 📑 **Data Engineering & Analysis**
+- 📈 **Data Analytics & Real-Time Monitoring**
-  Work with structured and unstructured datasets (CSV, JSON, SQL), focusing on ETL and processing for analytics and decision-making.

-- 📈 **Real-Time Monitoring with Grafana**
-  Visualization of real-time system or sensor data using Grafana and time-series databases.
+  Visualization of time-series data and deployment of predictive analytics for optimization and forecasting.

 > 🔗 Check pinned repositories below for details.